Marketcircle/AXElements/docs/Inspecting.markdown

 elements have a useful `#inspect`.
 However, the generic `#inspect` may not always choose the best attributes to show.

-{AX::Application#inspect} overrides the generic `#inspect` so that the process identifier for the application is also included.
+{AX::Application#inspect} overrides the generic `Object#inspect` so
+that the process identifier for the application is also included.
 In other cases, the screen co-ordinates or whether the element is enabled may not be relevant, so you can override the method in the specific subclass to not inculde those attributes and/or include other attributes.
 The key idea is to make `#inspect` helpful when exploring a UI through the console or debugging a script.